Data Structures: Objects and Arrays

 // → undefined

-The expression a?.b means the same a.b when a isn’t null or undefined.
+The expression a?.b means the same as a.b when a isn’t null or undefined.
 When it is, it evaluates to undefined.
 This can be convenient when, as in the example, you aren’t sure that a given property exists or when a variable might hold an undefined value.

 A similar notation can be used with square bracket access, and even with function calls, by putting ?. in front of the parentheses or brackets: